⚠️ Are you reliant on debt to make ends meet or unable to afford minimum repayments?

 The debt snowball works because it’s all about behavior modification, not math.
 When it all boils down, hope has more to do with this equation than math ever will.

 If you start paying on the student loan first because it’s the largest debt, you won’t get rid of it for a while.
 You’ll see numbers going down on the balance, but pretty soon you’ll lose steam and stop paying extra.
 Why?
 Because it’s taking forever to get a win!
-And you’ll still have all your other small, annoying debts hanging around too.Dave Ramsay – How the snowball method works
+And you’ll still have all your other small, annoying debts hanging around too.Dave Ramsay – How the debt snowball method works

 Taking the above example, but using the snowball method, you would repay personal loan C, then credit card A, then credit card B. Overall you would pay £63 more interest than the avalanche method, but you would have quick early wins where a debt gets removed from your list.